anthonykarrick/WBSales/README.md

 ## Donations 💵

-If you find this script/repo useful for your project, any ETH/Altcoin/NFT donations are greatly appreciated 🙏
+If you find this script/repo useful for your project, any ETH/Altcoin/Wild One donations are greatly appreciated as I am a poor young dad 🙏

 Eth Address: 0x58e14A5f2190Ae4B97A597A0648f59Ae5dE46d83